Braiding properties of worldline configurations in hardcore lattice bosons: Numerical results

-As shown in Fig.~\ref{fig:topospectra}, where we plot the topological spectrum corresponding to each ground-state of the insulating phases, ground-states corresponding to different multipartite entanglement manifest visible differences in their topological signatures.
-The color-map represents $p_\mathcal{\tilde T}$ as function of a label of all topological invariants found.
-We label them according to their average permutation-cycles's length by excluding $1\beta$-long permutation cycles (see Supplemental Material for details).
-We plot the topological spectra of CB at $V/V_c=10$, STR at $V/V_c=4$, and $\mathbb{Z}_2$ and VBS at $V\approx2V_c$.
-We observe that these ground-states are characterized by topological invariants that feature small permutation cycles, as expected for insulating phases, with the majority of worldlines in $1\beta$ permutation cycles and a few worldlines mainly participating to $2\beta$ and/or $3\beta$ permutation cycles.
-Longer permutation cycles such as $4\beta$ and $5\beta$ only appear in ground-states of VBS and $\mathbb{Z}_2$ phases.
-See table in Supplemental Material for details.
+In Fig.~\ref{fig:topospectra}, we plot probability distribution $p_\mathcal{\tilde T}$ corresponding to each ground-state of the insulating phases as a color map.
+Color maps can be interpreted as topological spectra.
+These spectra manifest visible differences for different ground-states.
+Color maps are plotted as function of a label which orders all topological invariants found.
+We label them according to their average length of permutation cycles by excluding $1\beta$-long permutation cycles (see \ref{App_C} for details).
+Fig.~\ref{fig:topospectra} shows topological spectra of CB at $V/V_c=10$, STR at $V/V_c=4$, and $\mathbb{Z}_2$ and VBS at $V\approx2V_c$.
+These ground-states are characterized by topological invariants that feature small permutation cycles, as expected for insulating phases, with the majority of worldlines in $1\beta$ permutation cycles and a few worldlines mainly participating to $2\beta$ and/or $3\beta$ permutation cycles.
+Longer permutation cycles such as $4\beta$ and $5\beta$ only appear in ground-states of $\mathbb{Z}_2$ phases.